shadow-1310/obsedian_notes/226-Invert Binary Tree.md

 - space complexity

 #### pseudo code
+- 2 ways to do this
+	- using a helper function
+	- using the given function
 - swap left and right child using a temp variable
 - repeatedly call invert function on left and right child
 #### mistakes